 “There is one who distributes, yet increases more; And there is one who withholds more than is right, yet it leads to poverty.
 The generous soul will be made rich, and those who water will also be watered.”

-I love this proverb because it really captures the essence of not only a minister, but a real entrepreneur; Someone who gives abundantly and still increases all the more.
+I love this proverb because it really captures the essence of not only a humane entrepreneur, but a minister; Someone who gives abundantly and still increases all the more.
 One who is truly generous and committed to delivering value.
-And this isn’t just some fanciful idea, but a very existential way of life I see played-out just about every day, which flies in the face of the idea of entrepreneurs as greedy money-mongers.
+And this isn’t just some fanciful idea, but a very existential way of life I see played-out often, which flies in the face of the stigmatic stereotype entrepreneurs as greedy money-mongers.

 Again, “The generous soul will be made rich and those who water will also be watered.”